zhenye234/zhenye234/README.md

 - 👋 Hi, I’m Ye Zhen, a PhD student at HKUST.
-- 👀 I’m interested in LLM and speech synthesis.
+- 👀 I’m interested in Multi-modal generation and speech synthesis.